JuliaPlots/MakieGallery.jl/docs/src/colors.md

 ## Color legends

-To show the colormap and scaling, you can use a color legend.
+To show the colormap and its scaling, you can use a color legend.
 Color legends can be automatically produced by the `colorlegend` function, to which a Plot object must be passed.
 Its range and the colormap it shows can also be manually altered, as can many of its attributes.

 To simply produce a color legend and plot it to the left of the original plot, you can produce a colorlegend and `vbox` it.
 In the example below, `p1` is the initial Scene, with only one plot.